BorelEnzo/BorelEnzo.github.io/CTFs/ice_CTF_18/modern_picasso/index.md

 ![picasso.gif](picasso.gif)

-We guessed that we should merge frames, and that combined colored ares should give us a flag, (or at least a hint).
+We guessed that we should merge frames, and that combined colored areas should give us a flag, (or at least a hint).
 However, to merge frames properly, we had to make the background transparent:

 > ```sh